Regulation A+ 2018 Shelf Offerings

 Regulation A also known as Regulation A+ provides an existing exemption from registration for smaller issuers of securities.
 Regulation A+ offerings can be used in combination with direct public offerings and initial public offerings as part of a Going Public Transaction.
 One key benefit of Regulation A+ is that companies using Regulation A+ can comply with scaled down SEC reporting obligations.
 Another notable benefit is that Regulation A allows issuers to conduct continuous or delayed offerings under pursuant to Rule 251(d)(3).
 Continuous or delayed offerings are also known as shelf offerings.
 Shelf offerings are often used in going public transactions to register shares held by selling stockholders.
-This helps the issuer to satisfy FINRA’s shareholder requirements for a ticker symbol assignment.
+This helps the issuer and its sponsoring market maker satisfy FINRA’s shareholder requirements for a ticker symbol assignment.

 Rule 251(d)(3) allows Regulation A shelf securities offerings for: